Feeling Safe At School: School Safety, Learning, And Mental Health

 How teachers and school leaders can help create a safe learning environment

-Creating a safe learning environment requires the active involvement of teachers, administrators, counselors, parents, and other school community members.
+Creating a safe learning environment typically requires the active involvement of teachers, administrators, counselors, parents, and other school community members.
 Together, all can foster a culture of trust, respect, and inclusion.
 Below are tips for promoting an environment where students feel safe and supported.

-Foster an inclusive and respectful school climate
+Foster an inclusive, safe, and respectful school climate

 Teachers and school leaders can help create a positive school climate by promoting inclusivity and respect.
 This process may include encouraging open discussions, celebrating diversity, and addressing problematic behavior promptly.
 In addition, teachers and administrators can help forge positive relationships by recognizing and rewarding demonstrations of kindness, student achievement, and respectful interactions among peers.